yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 ip -o -4 addr show | awk -F '[ /]+' '/global/ {print $4}'
 ```

-Now on your host machine, connect to the target machine via SSH using following command
+Now on your host machine, connect to the target machine via SSH using the following command
 ```bash
 ssh root@ip-address-of-target
 ```

 ###   2. Partition the disks

 If Windows 8 or above is already installed on your machine, then your hard disk is probably using `GPT` partitioning scheme.
-In that case, use `gdisk` to partition your hard disk. ~~If you use `fdisk` on a GPT partitioned HDD, there is a possibility of data loss.~~ `fdisk` now understands `GPT` partitioning scheme also.
+In that case, use `gdisk` to partition your hard disk. ~~If you use `fdisk` on a GPT partitioned HDD, there is a possibility of data loss.~~ `fdisk` now understands `GPT` partitioning scheme also.<sup>[\[1\]](#ref1)</sup>

-My preferred setup is to have one root partition and one home partition, and use `EFI` partition created by Windows to install boot-loader.
+My preferred setup is to have one root partition and one home partition and use `EFI` partition created by Windows to install boot-loader.
 The root and home partition will be formatted using `ext4` file-system and the `EFI` partition should be formatted using `FAT32` file-system.

 For this guide, I am assuming that the `EFI` partition is `sda1`, root partition is `sda9` and home partition is `sda10`.